sahitpen/forex-arbitrage-finder/README.md

-# forex-arbitrage-finder
+# Forex Arbitrage Finder
 This program finds forex currency arbitrage opportunities.
-The project consists of a Flask web-app frontend that allows for user input and showcases arbitrage paths, exchange rate graphs, and exchange rate tables, as well as a Python backend that pulls exchange rate information from https://exchangeratesapi.io/ and calculates arbitrage paths using a modified Bellman Ford to find negative cycles.
+The project consists of a Flask web-app frontend that allows for user input and showcases arbitrage paths, exchange rate graphs, and exchange rate tables, as well as a Python backend that pulls exchange rate information from https://exchangeratesapi.io/ and calculates arbitrage paths using a modified Bellman Ford algorithm to find negative cycles.

 ### Setup
 First, make sure you have Python installed on your computer.
 Download instructions